utcs356/sp25/_pages/1_socket.md

         * You can generate a personal access token for the account/repositories to access your repositories over HTTPS with the token.
         * Refer to [this link](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) for details.

+**Note**: You should instantiate your experiment in the same way in A0.
+* Make sure to use profile `cs356-base`
+* Make sure to specify your group during instantiation.
+If you cannot see the `Group` options yet, please contact TA through Ed or email.
+* You should SSH to the node using XTerm for Part 1 and Part 2 experiments.

 **Note**: Don't forget to execute below for every experiment instantiation.
 * After ssh to the reserved node, type the commands below.